edith2k1/static-ip/README.md

-# Cấu hình IP tĩnh
+Step 1.
+Run this command

     sudo nano /etc/netplan/00-installer-config.yaml

-> Copy đoạn code này vô
+Step 2.
+Copy this code

     # This is the network config written by 'subiquity'
     network: